Three Places in New England: III. The Housatonic at Stockbridge

 We walked in the meadows along the river, and heard the distant singing from the church across the river.
 The mist had not entirely left the river bed, and the colors, the running water, the banks and elm trees were something that one would always remember.

 Two days later, on 30 June 1908, Ives sketched some ideas to try to capture the atmosphere of this rustic scene.
 He used irregular, quasi-isorhythmic ostinatos in the violins to create the image of mist and fog rolling over swirling waters, and an English horn and violas to mimic the sound of singing from a church across the river.

 Borrowing

 Unlike the other pieces in this set, no American folk tunes are quoted in it.
-Instead, this piece exemplifies Ives' use of paraphrase of "Dorrnance" (a hymn tune by Isaac B. Woodbury), and can thus be classed as an extended paraphrased melody using the following devices:
+Instead, this piece exemplifies Ives' use of paraphrase of "Dorrance" (a hymn tune by Isaac B. Woodbury), and can thus be classed as an extended paraphrased melody using the following devices: